-\\The Inter-professional activity and other co-curricular activities are required pursuant to accreditation standards from the American Council of Pharamcy Education (ACPE) and the Southern Association of Colleges and Schools (SACS).
+The Inter-professional activity and other co-curricular activities are required pursuant to accreditation standards from the American Council of Pharamcy Education (ACPE) and the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 Activities satisfying the IPE requirement are peer-reviewed and approved by the TTUHSC IPE Steering Committee and completion of the IPE requirement is reflected on the transcript and required for awarding of the diploma.